 One-of-a-Kind Show at The Mart

-Browse hundreds of handmaid one-of-a-kind items from over 600 artists at The Mart December 6-9th!
+Browse hundreds of handmaid one-of-a-kind items from over600 artists at The Mart December 5-8th!
 Tickets start at $12 or choose from ticket packages starting at $18.
 Pro Tip: If you sign up for emails from some of the featured artists you can score free tickets.
-Shoppers will have the opportunity to meet and engage with participating artists to learn about them, their creative process, and their work while shopping art, fashion, jewelry, wood, photography, glass, furniture, home goods, pet products, bath & body, and so much more!
+Shoppers will have the opportunity to meet and engage with over 600 participating artists to learn about them, their creative process, and their work while shopping art, fashion, jewelry, wood, photography, glass, furniture, home goods, pet products, bath & body, and so much more!
 Everything you’re looking for in one place!

-This free display happens Wednesdays-Sundays from 7-9pm.
+This free display happens Wednesdays-Sundays at sunset.
 Hang out on the Chicago River Walk as the Merchandise Mart turns into the largest digital art projector in the world.
 Thirty-four projectors will showcase the works of four renowned contemporary artists during the 2-hour shows.
-The Mart spans two city blocks and is over 25 stories high, don’t miss this spectacular display
+The Mart spans two city blocks and is over 25 stories high, don’t miss this spectacular display!

 ZooLights at Lincoln Park Zoo

 The one-of-a-kind experience offers fun, free, family-oriented festivities, and hundreds of dynamic displays all under the glow of 2.5 million lights.
+The display begins on December 3rd.
 Zoolights is free entry.